-The subject lands currently lie outwith the settlement boundary of Westhill, as defined in the Aberdeenshire Local Development Plan 2012, and within Greenbelt in the Aberdeen City Local Development Plan 2012.
+The subject lands currently lie outwith the settlement boundary of Westhill, as defined in the Aberdeenshire Local Development Plan 2017, and within Greenbelt in the Aberdeen City Local Development Plan 2017.

-Stewart Milne Homes (SMH) have engaged through the process of review of the both plans and submitted representations at the Call for Sites and Main Issues Report stages of Plan preparation.
-These representations promoted high level masterplanning and reasoned justification as to why the subject lands should be allocated for residential and appropriate commercial development for both sites as follows:
+Stewart Milne Homes (SMH) are currently engaging through the process of review of both plans and will be submitting timeous representations to promote the subject lands.
+These bids are therefore the first stage of representation to promote high level masterplanning and reasoned justification as to why the subject lands should be allocated for residential and appropriate commercial development for the sites as follows:

-- Land at Backhill, Westhill (Aberdeen City Local Development Plan) - Land at Cadgerford, Westhill (Aberdeenshire Local Development Plan)
+- Land at Cadgerford, Westhill (Aberdeenshire Local Development Plan) - Land at Backhill, Westhill (Aberdeen City Local Development Plan) - Land at Damhead, Westhill (Aberdeenshire Local Development Plan)

-Westhill is currently not recognised by the Strategic Development Plan 2014 as being within a Strategic Growth Area although Stewart Milne Homes and others have also submitted appropriate representations objecting to that position and promoting the continued strategic growth of the settlement.
+Westhill is not currently recognised by the Strategic Development Plan 2014 as being within a Strategic Growth Area although Stewart Milne Homes and others will also submitting appropriate representations to the recently published Main Issues Report, i.e. objecting to the continued expression of that constraining position and promoting the much needed strategic growth of the settlement.